 The Costco Auto Program also offers Manufacturer Incentives, savings specifically tied to the particular type of vehicle you select.

-For example, if you want a BMW, the 3 Series has a $1,000 discount available (for a limited time) to people who have graduated in the past year or are about to graduate.
+For example, for a while the BMW 3 Series was available for a $1,000 discount to people who graduated in the past year or were about to graduate.